-An inclusion rate represents the rate that the Canada Revenue Agency uses to determine taxable capital gains and allowable capital losses.
-The inclusion rate helps you figure how capital gains, or the profit you realize from the sale of property, and capital losses, or any loss you see from the sale of property, fit into your tax return.
+An inclusion rate represents the rate the Canada Revenue Agency (CRA) uses to determine taxable capital gains and allowable capital losses.
+The inclusion rate helps you determine how capital gains, or the profit you receive from the sale of a property or investment, and capital losses, or any loss you see from the sale of property or investment, fit into your tax return.

 If you want to apply losses from years before 2001 to a current year’s tax return, you have to do a calculation to make up for different rates.
 To get the new rate, divide the inclusion rate in the current tax year by the rate from the year when you had the loss.
 For instance, say you sold a rental property for $10,000 less than the amount you paid for it in 1990.
 The inclusion rate back then was 75%.
 Divide 50% by 75% to determine the new inclusion rate of 66.67%.
 Out of that $10,000, you can include $6,667 from that loss.

-When you buy or sell property, stock or investments, knowing the inclusion rate can help you file your taxes properly.
+When you buy or sell property, stock, or investments, knowing the inclusion rate can help you file your taxes properly.
 Applying these rates correctly ensures accuracy in your returns.
 QuickBooks can help you track expenses and income so you know what you can deduct from your taxes without a hassle.
-4.3 million customers use QuickBooks.
-Join them today to help your business thrive for free.
+Get started with QuickBooks and join the millions of business owners who’ve joined to help their business thrive.